- Home

 A huge share of UK competitions today run entirely on social media because brands get free reach in exchange for a prize.
 The platforms split roughly like this:

-• Instagram — like-and-tag-a-friend, story comps, photo competitions.
+- Instagram — like-and-tag-a-friend, story comps, photo competitions.
 The biggest single source by volume.
+Read how to win Instagram giveaways for the platform-specific technique.

-• Facebook — page like-and-share comps and group giveaways.
+- Facebook — page like-and-share comps and group giveaways.
 Older compers absolutely clean up here because most under-30s ignore Facebook now.
+Method in how to win Facebook competitions.

 Brand and retailer routes